secno0b/secno0b.github.io/about.md

 Most of the time, there isn’t a perfect answer.
 There’s only a decision and its tradeoffs.

-I spend a lot of time:
-- Designing secure architectures that still work in production
-- Building and enforcing Azure policies across environments
-- Evaluating security tools beyond their demos
-- Fixing things that don’t behave the way they’re supposed to

-This site is where I document those experiences.
+This site is where I write about those decisions.

 Not as best practices.
 But as real outcomes.